seve05/vcont/README.md

 ### Once installed:
 updog myfile.filenameextension
+This simply replaces the old file in the target dir with the current one

 ###
-sudo .installupdog.sh -r to reconfigure the target IP, mountpoint
+sudo .installupdog.sh -r
+To reconfigure the target IP, mountpoint